fieldtrip/website/example/nirs_layout.md

 # Creating a layout for plotting NIRS optodes and channels

-FieldTrip uses layouts to specify in 2D (e.g. on screen) where channels are to be plotted.
+FieldTrip uses layouts to specify in 2D (e.g., on screen) where channels are to be plotted.
 This is used for example in ft_multiplotER and ft_multiplotTFR, and also in ft_topoplotER and ft_topoplotTFR.
 The layout does not only describe wher ethe channel is located (which is required for the topographies), but also how large the